 - Hoi Ning Ngai, Associate Director, Employer Engagement and Business Advising

-- Rachel Wray, Director of Corporate and Foundation Relations
+- Rachel Wray, Senior Director of Corporate and Foundation Relations

-The MCGC is charged with moving the humanities, humanistic social sciences, and humanistic interdisciplinary studies forward by creating sustainable structures, opportunities, and collaborations in alignment with the grant outcomes and the objectives set forth as follows:
+The MCGC is charged with moving the humanities, humanistic social sciences, and humanistic interdisciplinary studies forward by supporting faculty in their work of racial equity, inclusive pedagogy, and curriculum review transformation.
+This work involves creating sustainable structures, opportunities, and collaborations in alignment with the grant outcomes and the objectives set forth as follows:

-- Changing: 1) curricula offered by departments and programs, 2) diversity of students across majors, 3) pedagogical approaches to teaching, and 4) faculty capacity around equity, inclusion, and educational justice.
+- Improving: 1) curricula offered by departments and programs, 2) pedagogical approaches to teaching, and 3) the faculty’s intellectual and material capacity to promote and support equity, inclusion, and educational justice writ large.

-- Completing curricular assessment at department, program, and individual faculty levels.
+- Facilitating and supporting the assessment of curricula and student outcomes at department, program, and individual faculty levels.

 - Increasing consensus and engagement with curricular transformation through informed and deliberative curricular change.

 - Programming, workshopping, and conferencing that results in building faculty capacity to identify and evaluate biases that influence teaching principles, student assessment, and foundational standpoints of a discipline.
-This will enhance the learning outcomes of all students, the removal of barriers particularly experienced by underrepresented minorities, and the advancement of our dedication to educational justice and accessibility in education.
+This will enhance the learning outcomes of all students, the removal of barriers particularly experienced by BIPOC students, and the advancement of our dedication to educational justice and accessibility in education.